Zen Pinball

 The game was well received by critics with an average score of 80.12% at GameRankings and 80/100 at Metacritic.
 It was the top selling PlayStation Network title in May 2009, was a top 10 seller in June 2009, and was the top selling title again in September 2010.
 Critics were impressed by the physics in the game, and also gave high marks in regards to the game's visuals.
 Some reviewers felt that four tables was too little for the game, and seven additional tables were later released for Zen Pinball via downloadable content.
-The first game is now delisted from PSN like Pinball FX because all content can be imported to the sequel.
+The first game is currently delisted from PSN like Pinball FX, with all content being imported to the sequel.

 Gameplay

 Zen Pinball utilizes the same basic rules as a physical pinball machine, albeit in a virtual environment.
 As with a traditional pinball machine, the player fires a steel ball onto the playfield using a plunger.
 Once the ball is in play, the player controls the flippers and can nudge the machine to influence the path of the ball.
 Each of the game's tables become more complex as the game advances, opening new paths and opportunities.

 In addition to traditional attempts to reach a high score, the game has specific missions tasked to the player.
 Both local and online multiplayer are supported, along with leaderboards and tournament competitions.
 Players will be able to activate a slow motion feature and can save game progress mid-game.